White Wines By The Glass

 Cleto Chiarli e Figli Lambrusco Vecchia Modena 2012 (Italy)

-About four of us tasted this wine when it was presented the other week and everyone fell head over heels for it.
-It’s fruity as all get-out, but unlike most Lambrusco, is not really sweet at all.
+About four of us tasted this wine when presented and everyone fell head over heels for it.
+It’s fruity as all get-out, but unlike most Lambrusco, is not really sweet.
 Just disarming, delicious, beautifully pink, and looking for a party.

 Sparkling Wines By the Bottle Only